 Praying and keeping God at the center of our marriage helps a lot, as well.
-Communicating every day to each other, updating the other on their thoughts and personal life is also a key factor to having a smoother first year of marriage.
+Communicating every day to each other, updating the other on their thoughts and personal life is also a key factor in having a smoother first year of marriage.

 ♥ 10 Simple Habits to Achieve a Healthy and Successful Marriage

 ♥ Things to Talk About Before You Tie the Knot: 6 Important Topics to Discuss Before ‘I Do’

 ♥ 3 Arguing Styles in a Relationship And Which One Are You